 The Crown series 4 – Netflix

-Netflix’s ongoing royal biopic series has been confirmed to return at the end of 2020, with the second and final instalment of Olivia Colman’s stint in the role of Queen Elizabeth II.
+Netflix’s ongoing royal biopic series is back for a fourth run, with the second and final instalment of Olivia Colman’s stint in the role of Queen Elizabeth II.

 Small Axe – BBC One

 Oscar-winning writer and director Steve McQueen is bringing an anthology of hour-long stories about London’s West Indian community to BBC One, with Black Panther’s Letitia Wright and Star Wars’s John Boyega joining the starry cast.